The disappearance of a teen gripped China. The discovery of his body raised more questions - KTVZ

 On Chinese social media, some questioned why, in a country known for its ubiquitous security cameras and high-tech surveillance, a 15-year-old boy could seemingly disappear without a trace.

-Hu had just started studying at the Zhiyuan High School, a private boarding school in Qianshan county where he was admitted with a scholarship in September, when he suddenly vanished.
+Hu had just started studying at the Zhiyuan High School, a private boarding school Yanshan county where he was admitted with a scholarship in September, when he suddenly vanished.

 He was last seen on security camera footage walking down a hallway in his dormitory at dusk on October 14, about 15 minutes before an evening studying session was due to start in the classroom, according to police.